Aditya-crypto/Software-Engineering-project/README.md

         particular interval.This can be done using openCV and timer from time package in python.Also, we need to take care of deleting/overwriting images after a particular time interval in database.\
    (ii) Fetching the location of webcam\
+      →We will fetch the location of webcam, using already created database (which we have created while installing the              cameras).The proposed structure of this database is <license_number,location in which it is installed>.
+Using this            license number we will first fetch the location of the webcam.
+   (iii) Storing image with corresponding webcam location in the database\
        →

-   (iii) Storing image with corresponding webcam location in the database